SharedSignals June 2024

 description

-• Receiver-Supplied, An optinal string to describe the properties of the stream.
-This is useful in multi stream systems to identify the stream for human actors.
-The transmitter may truncate the string beyond allowed max length.
+• Receiver-Supplied, OPTIONAL.
+A string that describes the properties of the stream.
+This is useful in multi-stream systems to identify the stream for human actors.
+The transmitter MAY truncate the string beyond an allowed max length.

 TODO: consider adding a IANA Registry for stream configuration metadata, similar to Section 7.1.1 of [RFC8414].
 This would allow other specs to add to the stream configuration.